-4) The deflection limiter parameter dlim is phi^2/2, where phi is
+4) The deflection limiter parameter dlim is phi^2/2, where phi is departure from unit magnitude is always negligible.

 5) The returned vector p1 is not normalized, but the consequential each body in succession, in decreasing order of distance from the observer.